 We offer delivery and pickup services at Delhi NCR metro stations only.
 Please note that additional charges apply, and the cost varies depending on the distance from the location.
 Doorstep delivery or pickup services are not available.

 A grace period of 30 minutes is allowed beyond the scheduled rental return time.
-Any further delay or unapproved extension will incur a late fee of ?200 per hour plus applicable GST, or the next day’s rental charge—whichever is higher.
+Any further delay or unapproved extension will incur a late fee of Rs.
+200 per hour plus applicable taxes, or the next day’s rental charge—whichever is higher.

 Please note that the bike must be returned during office hours, which are 9:00 AM to 8:00 PM.